cleitonputtlitz/P4NetIntel/README.md

 The P4NetIntel must be run using the tutorial P4 VM.
 To run it, follow the following steps:

-1. Compile the P4 code `INT.p4` and start mininet:
+1. Compile the P4 code `INT.p4` and start Mininet:
 ```bash
 cd P4-INT/code
 make